 Things to Do

 Whether you’re an avid kayaker or just looking for a neat way to get closer to nature, kayaking at Weedon Island Preserve is a must-do activity.
 You can bring your own kayak/canoe or rent one from Sweetwater Kayaks.
 Float atop the calm Tampa Bay waters as stingrays swim underneath you and fish jump right in front of your eyes.
 Paddle through picturesque mangrove trees and watch black crabs skitter along the South Trail.
 With so much to discover, it’s definitely one of the best places to kayak in St. Petersburg!
 Local tip: The trails get crowded on the weekends, and while Tampa Bay has plenty of dog-friendly kayak launches, this is not a dog-friendly launch.
 Best kayaking times are Monday through Thursday if you want avoid crowds.

-Adjacent to the kayak launch is Weedon’s very own fishing pier.
+Adjacent to the kayak launch is Weedon’s fishing pier.
 The location is great for fishing year-round, and many anglers enjoy wading, flats, or bay boats.
 There are always new corners of Weedon Island to explore, so fishermen can get out there and find the catch of the day!

 While the Preserve is dominated by wetland and aquatic ecosystems, there are also upland ecosystems in the park that make up the dry, flat lands.
 This gives visitors the unique opportunity to explore all types of wildlife during their trip.
 Stroll along the boardwalk or wade in the shallow waters for an up-close look at nature, or climb the 45-foot observation tower for a more comprehensive look at the landscape.
 Mangrove forests, dolphins, saltwater ponds, turtles, and birds ‒ Weedon Island Preserve has so much to see!